bhopkins0/OpenVPN-WebAdmin/README.md

 # Todo:
-* Retrieve `status.log` and create a two-dimensional array to output statistics about clients currently connected to the VPN
 * Add a navbar to allow for multiple pages
 * Maybe store login attempts in a database?
 * Release a custom nginx conf file to mitigate potential attacks (ex: PHP crashes and config.php gets exposed)